DanielChappuis/reactphysics3d/documentation/UserDocumentation.md

 The best way is to use CMake for that.
 CMake will generate the necessary files on your platform (Windows, OS X or Linux) to build the library.

-CMake can be downloaded at [http://www.cmake.org](http://www.cmake.org) or using your package-management program (apt, yum, \dots) on Linux.
+CMake can be downloaded at [http://www.cmake.org](http://www.cmake.org) or using your package-management program (apt, yum, ...) on Linux.
 If you have never used CMake before, you should read [this page](http://www.cmake.org/cmake/help/runningcmake.html) as it contains a lot of useful information.